skx/org-worklog/README.md

   * By running `M-x new-day`.
 * Jump to today's entry.
   * By running `M-x today`
-* Automatically maintain a simple tag-cloud
+* Automatically maintain a simple tag-cloud.
-  * A table collects all the unique tags seen in the document, and allows yo uto show matching entries.
+  * A table collects all the unique tags seen in the document, and allows you to show matching entries.
 * Reasonably nice formatting for HTML & PDF export.